clojure-emacs/cider/README.md

 Those issues are not insurmountable, but are beyond the scope of our current roadmap.
 If someone would like to tackle them, we'd be happy to provide assitance.

+### Injecting dependencies and Leiningen pedantic: abort mode

+Because injection currently creates an override of `tools.nrepl` dependency that Leingingen also pulls in starting up the REPL will fail if `:pedantic? :abort` is set.
+Either remove the `:pedantic? :abort` setting or switch off injecting the dependencies with setting `cider-inject-dependencies-at-jack-in` to nil and provide the dependencies by editing your `~/.lein/profiles.clj` as described in the [standalone REPL](#setting-up-a-standalone-repl) section.

 ## Troubleshooting

 In case you run into issues here are a few tips that can help you diagnose the